atipugin/telegram-bot-ruby/README.md

 end
 ```

+Now, with `inline` mode enabled, your `message` object can be an instance of [Message](https://core.telegram.org/bots/api#message), [InlineQuery](https://core.telegram.org/bots/api#inlinequery) or [ChosenInlineResult](https://core.telegram.org/bots/api#choseninlineresult).
+That's why you need to check type of each message and decide how to handle it.

 Using `answer_inline_query` you can send query results to user. `results` field must be an array of [query result objects](https://core.telegram.org/bots/api#inlinequeryresult).

-Don't forgot to enable `inline` mode for your bot.

 ## File upload